-(B) Distinction in the Ordinary Course.
+(B).
+Ordinary Course with Distinction.

 The degree of Bachelor of Arts or of Science with Distinction will be conferred for special excellence shown in the classes of the Ordinary course.
 The award of such degree is based upon the Class Distinctions (p.
-24) gained by candidates; and not only are the number and grade of such Distinctions considered, but also the extent and character of the work by which they have been gained.
+26) gained by candidates; and not only are the number and grade of such Distinctions considered, but also the extent and character of the work by which they have been gained.

-To be eligible a student must have completed at least ten classes in which Distinction may be obtained; and he must have secured Distinction in not more than eight classes nor in fewer than six classes distributed over at least two and not more than three departments.
+To be eligible a student must have completed at least ten classes in which Distinction may be obtained; and he must have secured Distinction in at least six classes distributed over at least two and not more than three departments.

-Students taking more than 25 hours per week (lectures and laboratory) will not be admitted to read for Distinction in any class.
+Students taking more than twenty-five hours per week (lectures and laboratory) will not be admitted to read for Distinction in any class.

-No distinction work will be offered in Latin 1, Greek 1, French 1, German 1, Spanish 1, English 1, Mathematics 1, Physics 1, 2, Chemistry 1, 2, Biology 1, Zoology 2.
+No Distinction work will be offered in Latin 1, Greek 1, French 1, German 1, Spanish 1, English 1, Mathematics 1, Physics 1, 2, Chemistry 1, 2, Biology 1, 2.

-Candidates for Distinction must consult the Committee on Studies with respect to the selection of classes.
+Candidates for Distinction must consult the Committee on Studies with respect to selection of classes.